WHAT DO I NEED TO DO TO BE A VOLUNTEER?

 I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALISATION IN CHILD RELATED HEALTH?
 HOW CAN I HELP?

-- There is always a need for people with childcare backgrounds and/or a specialisation in child related health.
+- There is always a need for teachers and other personel with childcare backgrounds

 - Contact us via email at email@example.com and tell us about your background.
 We will suggest a destination from the current needs and